mpreetkaur/Brain-Smart/README.md

 <p align="center"><img src="images/unmatch.gif" width="400px" height="450px"></p>

 ### Increasing moves
-Each time when pair of cards is clicked the number of __moves__ will increase by one.
+Each time when pair of cards is clicked the number of __moves__  at the top of the grid will increase by one.
 <p align="center"><img src="images/moves.gif" width="400px" height="450px"></p>